alexfigliolia/rn-navigation/README.md

   const opacity = useRef(new Animated.Value(0));

   useEffect(() => {
-    const exit = () => new Promise(resolve => {
+    // Resolve a promise when your animation completes const exit = () => new Promise(resolve => {
       Animated.timing(opacity.current, {
         toValue: 1,